It is an offence for a landlord to:

 All tenants have five basic rights:

-- a rent book (free of charge) - this should include the name and address of the landlord, the rent (and rates if applicable) payable and when it is due, and details of any other payments you should make (the landlord must provide this within 28 days of the tenancy commencement date)
+- a rent book - this should include the name and address of the landlord, the rent (and rates if applicable) payable and when it is due, and details of any other payments you should make (the landlord must provide this within 28 days of the tenancy beginning)

-- the right to claim Housing Benefit - all landlords must tell tenants of this right in the rent book
+- the right to claim Housing Benefit - landlords must tell tenants about this right in the rent book

-- freedom from harassment and illegal eviction - this could include things such as changing the locks, cutting off your water or electricity supply, interfering with your belongings or threatening verbal or physical behaviour - the law offers protection to tenants in these circumstances, always seek advice immediately - the Environmental Health Department of your local council has powers to investigate such actions
+- freedom from harassment and illegal eviction - this could include things such as changing the locks, cutting off your water or electricity supply, interfering with your belongings or threatening verbal or physical behaviour - the law offers protection to tenants in these circumstances, always seek advice immediately - the Environmental Health Department in your local council can investigate

-- notice to quit - all tenants have the right to a minimum of 28 days written notice to quit before any court action to evict can start
+- notice to quit - all tenants have the right to 28 days' written notice to quit before any court action to evict can start

-- due process of law - if a landlord terminates a tenancy, but the tenant refuses to move out, the landlord can only recover possession through court proceedings
+- due process of law - if a landlord ends a tenancy, but the tenant refuses to move out, the landlord can only recover possession through court proceedings

 If your tenancy started on or after 1 April 2007 you may have additional rights:

-- your landlord must provide you with a Statement of Tenancy Terms within 28 days of the tenancy commencement date
+- your landlord must provide you with a Statement of Tenancy Terms within 28 days of the tenancy beginning

 - if there is no tenancy agreement or where any agreement does not identify which party is responsible for repairs you have the right to have certain repairs carried out (the law sets out which repairs the landlord and tenant are responsible for)